🔧 ACTIVE RECOVERY PHASE.

 Language code: fr-CA

 Unlock the power of spoken language with SpeechGen.
-Transform text into audible content in in Canadian French (fr-CA).
+Transform text into audible content in Canadian French (fr-CA).
 The technology behind this is advanced AI, giving a human-like voice to the written words.

 Canadian French, or Quebec French as it is often referred to, exhibits several distinct phonetic features that distinguish it from European French.
 Here are some key differences.

 This unique linguistic variant presents a modified pronunciation, grammar, and vocabulary.
-Its distinctive features include an emphasis on the final syllable, usage of terms such as 'char' for 'car', and the articulation of 'r' as [ʁ].
+Its distinctive features include an emphasis on the final syllable, usage of terms such as 'char' for 'car,' and the articulation of 'r' as [ʁ].

 Vowel Articulation.
 This dialect typically showcases elongated and more nasal vowel sounds compared to those in the European counterpart.
 Even silent vowels in the European version may find articulation here.
 For instance, the term "lit" (bed) is pronounced /li/ in Europe but is articulated as /lit/ in this dialect.